gerlichlab/Batty_et_al_EMBO.J_2003/README.md

 ## Figure EV2 - Validation of cell cycle stage for sister chromatid labelling

 ### (b)
+Immunofluorescence analysis of mean phospho-H3-Ser-10 fluorescence in the thresholded chromatin mask for central Z-slices for wild type G2, prophase, and prometaphase chromosomes.
+Single cells analysed.

+The notebook determines the central Z-slice using the DNA channel, segments the chromatin and calculates the mean phospho-H3-Ser10 fluorescence in the segmented mask for the conditions of interest.
+Single cells analysed.
+The notebooks can be found here: [notebook]().

 ### (d)
+Immunofluorescence analysis of cyclin B1 fluorescence in the thresholded chromatin mask for central Z-slices for wild type G2, prophase, and prometaphase chromosomes.
+Single cells analysed.

+The notebook determines the central Z-slice using the DNA channel, segments the chromatin and calculates the mean cyclin B1 fluorescence in the segmented mask for the conditions of interest.
+Single cells analysed.
+The notebooks can be found here: [notebook]().

 ### (f)
 Analysis of the amount of sister chromatid separation in wild type HeLa cells synchronised to G2 phase with RO-3306, or untreated cells synchronised to G2.
 Cells labelled on one sister chromatid with F-ara-EdU.